 Radiators should be balanced, in general by throttling valves (lockshield) on smaller radiators, and those with shorter pipe runs.
 However, this is actually quite a difficult thing to achieve with a heat pump because the temperature difference (water inlet to water outlet) may only be 5 degrees (°C).
 (It’s much easier to measure and adjust when the temperature differences are larger).

 It is not ideal, or easy, to have to throttle most other radiators on a system, and there is the added risk of the circulation pump not being big enough to cope.

 The likely result of any ‘restrictive’ pipe-runs would be a reduced flow rate to the radiator.
 This would result in a considerable area (the bottom) of the radiator being cool, and a reduced heat output to that room.

 The obvious action to redress the short-fall of heat would be to increase the flow temperature by increasing the heating curve setting of the heat pump. i.e. increasing the flow temperate from say 40 to 45°C. Now the heat pump has to heat ALL water to a 5 degrees higher level.
 This is likely to reduce the COP by 10 to 12%.

 This all indicates that one must never assume copper and plastic are interchangeable without considering the pressure drops and diameters.

 That aside, we have also highlighted the importance radiator balancing.

-Ideally the pipe runs to radiators would be laid out so that the flow rates are naturally about right without the need for much valve adjustment.
+Ideally the pipe runs to radiators would be laid out, and bore sizes chosen so that the flow rates are naturally about right without the need for much valve adjustment.